-Welcome to Year 5 – Y5SB
+Welcome to Year 5 – Y5RM

-Friday – Homework and spellings will be sent home.
-Spelling test will also take place on this day.
+Friday – Swimming kit needs to be in school.
+Homework and spellings will be sent home.
+Spelling test will take place.

 Latest Class News